Catharism: Treaty and persecution

 A popular though as yet unsubstantiated belief holds that a small party of Cathar Perfects escaped from the fortress prior to the massacre at prat dels cremats.
 It is widely held in the Cathar region to this day that the escapees took with them "the Cathar treasure".
 What this treasure consisted of has been a matter of considerable speculation: claims range from sacred Gnostic texts to the Cathars' accumulated wealth, which might have included the Holy Grail (see § Historical and current scholarship below).

 Hunted by the Inquisition and deserted by the nobles of their districts, the Cathars became more and more scattered fugitives, meeting surreptitiously in forests and mountain wilds.
 Later insurrections broke out under the leadership of Roger-Bernard II, Count of Foix, Aimery III of Narbonne, and Bernard Délicieux, a Franciscan friar later prosecuted for his adherence to another heretical movement, that of the Spiritual Franciscans at the beginning of the 14th century.
 By this time, the Inquisition had grown very powerful.
 Consequently, many presumed to be Cathars were summoned to appear before it.

 Precise indications of this are found in the registers of the Inquisitors Bernard of Caux, Jean de St Pierre, Geoffroy d'Ablis, and others.
 The perfects, it was said, only rarely recanted, and hundreds were burnt.
 Repentant lay believers were punished, but their lives were spared as long as they did not relapse.
 Having recanted, they were obliged to sew yellow crosses onto their outdoor clothing and to live apart from other Catholics, at least for a time.

 Annihilation

 After several decades of harassment and re-proselytising, and, perhaps even more important, the systematic destruction of their religious texts, the sect was exhausted and could find no more adepts.
-The leader of a Cathar revival in the Pyrenean foothills, Peire Autier, was captured and executed in April 1310 in Toulouse.
+In April 1310, the leader of a Cathar revival in the Pyrenean foothills, Peire Autier, was captured and executed in Toulouse.
 After 1330, the records of the Inquisition contain very few proceedings against Cathars.
-The last known Cathar perfect in the Languedoc, Guillaume Bélibaste, was executed in the autumn of 1321.
+In the autumn of 1321, the last known Cathar perfect in the Languedoc, Guillaume Bélibaste, was executed.

-From the mid-12th century onwards, Italian Catharism came under increasing pressure from the Pope and the Inquisition, "spelling the beginning of the end".
+From the mid-12th century onwards, Italian Catharism came under increasing pressure from the Pope and the Inquisition, "spelling the beginning of the end."
 Other movements, such as the Waldensians and the pantheistic Brethren of the Free Spirit, which suffered persecution in the same area, survived in remote areas and in small numbers through the 14th and 15th centuries.
-The Waldensian movement continues today; Waldensian ideas influenced other proto-Protestant sects, such as the Hussites, Lollards, and the Moravian Church.
+The Waldensian movement continues today.
+Waldensian ideas influenced other proto-Protestant sects, such as the Hussites, Lollards, and the Moravian Church.